voxpupuli/puppet-nfs/README.md

 #####`client_enabled`
   Boolean.
-If set to <tt>true</tt>, this module will configure the node to act as a client server, you can use the exported mount resources from configured servers.
+If set to <tt>true</tt>, this module will configure the node to act as a nfs client, you can use the exported mount resources from configured servers.

 #####`nfs_v4`